Learning

 Digital Learning

-In recent years, we’ve seen much debate about the benefits of digital training v traditional face to face training.
-The rise in popularity of digital training as a credible alternative to face to face training, or to fortify classroom based programmes has changed many aspects of learning and development in the workplace and personal development, with many businesses seeing reduced costs, faster time to competency and improved attraction for new employees.
+In recent years, we’ve seen much debate about the benefits of digital training vs traditional face to face training.
+The rise in popularity of digital training and innovative LMS as a credible alternative to face to face training, or to fortify classroom based programmes has changed many aspects of learning and development in the workplace and personal development, with many businesses seeing reduced costs, faster time to competency and improved attraction for new employees.

 Being directly responsible for the rollout of digital learning in a ftse 100 company and challenged with the speed of which people feel competent to undertake their tasks, while also providing added value to people and enabling claims defensibility for the business.
 We can speak with a great level of knowledge, feedback and experience.